jywu20/Notes/Computer Science/Circuit/HDL.md

 A "wait until thread finish" loop should be synthesized as an additional state in the state variable of the top-level module.
 (This however is not supported by Vitis HLS, and is not necessary anyway - see discussion [here](#parallelism))

+Finally we discuss some implementation details.
+The synthesis of a stream-to-stream function (or, more precisely, a stream-to-stream thread), if it only contains combinational logic, can be as simple as the synthesis of the combinational logic: the output is delayed for a while.
+This, of course, is faced by problems like how we can know that the output has already started, as is already seen [here](#keep-the-circuit-in-mind).
+Actual hardware implementations of streaming usually involves FIFO ports between modules.
+In this sense, function calls like `stream.read()` are more "real" compared with thread launching: in the synthesis result of `stream.read()`, we indeed have a memory module (a FIFO) corresponding to `stream`, and we indeed have a module corresponding to the `read()` method: what the module does is not too different from how a stream object is implemented in software engineering: first wait until `stream` is not locked and then lock `stream`, then check if there is data waiting to be read and if not wait until the data arrives, etc.

 ## Sequential relation between function calls

 The program `func1(a, b, &c); func2(c);` requires `func2` to run after `func1` is finished